 Military service members often come home with special issues that remain unresolved for decades.
 They may have seen combat and even witnessed comrades die in battle.
 Yet they may tuck the trauma away deep down inside, never saying a word about their wartime experiences to family or friends.
 Only in hospice, perhaps in a conversation with a nurse, volunteer or member of the clergy, might those memories surface, finally allowing for a healing of the heart and soul.

 Amedisys is proud to participate in the We Honor Veterans program.
-In fact, every one our hospice care centers are participating in this program – 84 care centers in 22 states!
+In fact, 90 percent of our hospice care centers are participating in this program!

 We Honor Veterans is a national awareness campaign conducted by the National Hospice and Palliative Care Organization in collaboration with the Department of Veterans Affairs.
 Its goal is to help hospice professionals better understand the challenges veterans may be facing due to illness, isolation or traumatic life experiences and guide them to a more peaceful death.

 “The best part of my job is hearing the veterans’ stories.
 We wouldn’t be here without them, which makes me appreciate my job so much more.
 I am privileged to be able to honor them and meet them.
 And I am happy to work at a place that goes above and beyond for veterans.” - Kristy Corbett, Hospice Volunteer in East Providence, Rhode Island